sandrinodimattia/WindowsAzure-IPAddressRestriction/README.md

 This is a little modification I did from the great library Sandrino Di Mattia post here at GitHub.

-I just add the posibility to manage incoming Firewall rules directly, so you can add a Block or Allow rule.
+I just added the posibility to manage incoming Firewall rules directly, so you can add a Block or Allow rule.
 That way scenarios were you want to allow any BUT some addresses can be easely achieved.

 So I change a bit the syntax to: [Action] [Port] [IP/Host/IP Range]